phoenixg/phraserecite/README.md

 phraserecite
 ============

-A github repository for reciting English phrases and words
+Just a github repository for reciting English phrases and words